 Treating pet urine stains and odors in carpet can be frustrating for pet owners.
 Most pet owners will try to treat pet stains and odors by themselves.
 They will spend a lot of money on store bought products from the grocery store and pet stores, only to be disappointed.
-When all these efforts fail and the odor becomes unbearable, then they will call in the professionals.
-By the time professionals are called in, the damage may be extensive and in severe cases, untreatable.
+One of the best ways to avoid the hassle is to hire a professional carpet cleaner.

-When we see a three inch pet stain on the surface we must understand that the urine has penetrated into the pad and spread out on the subfloor an area three times greater than what is visible on the surface.
-A three inch spot on top of the carpet is actually a nine inch spot on the subfloor.
-Our truck mount cleaning system combined with a subsurface extraction tool has enough lift and airflow to reach the material on the subfloor.
+Pet urine can be difficult to clean.
+When there is a three inch stain on the surface, the urine has penetrated into the pad.
+At this point, it has spread out on the sub-floor, covering an area three times greater than what is visible on the surface.
+To reach the sub-floor, there needs to be enough lift and airflow.
+This can be achieved with a truck mounted cleaning system combined with a subsurface extraction tool.

-Treating urine identified with a black-light starts with pouring a hot solution of Odor and Stain Remover (OSR) directly into each stain.
-The solution follows the path of the urine through the carpet and pad down to the subfloor.
+To start, the urine contamination needs to be identified using a black-light.
+Next, pour a hot solution of Odor and Stain Remover (OSR) directly into each stain.
+The solution follows the path of the urine through the carpet and pad down to the sub-floor.
 The solution will then “dwell” in the carpet, allowing the solution to dissolve and neutralize the alkali salts in the urine.
 The alkali salts are the parts that give off odor.
 After a sufficient dwell time, a subsurface extraction tool is placed on the stained area.
-The tool creates a sealed surface which enables the truck mount system to pull the solution with the dissolved salts off the subfloor, out of the pad and carpet and then into the truck mount waste tank (out of your home).
+The tool creates a sealed surface.
+This enables the truck mounted system to pull the solution with the dissolved salts off the sub-floor, out of the pad and carpet and then into the truck mounted waste tank.

-The next step is cleaning the carpet with hot steam and then applying Odorcide.
+The next step is to clean the carpet with hot steam and then apply Odorcide.
 The Odorcide is applied two ways.
-First it is added to the pre-pray solution for cleaning and then it is sprayed topically on to the carpet and raked in with a carpet rake.
-In extreme cases, the carpet may be rinsed with several gallons of water and flash extracted (no dwell time) to extract any lingering urine residue.
+First, it is added to the pre-spray solution for cleaning and sprayed topically onto the carpet.
+It is then raked in with a carpet rake.
+In extreme cases, the carpet may be rinsed with several gallons of water and flash extracted (no dwell time).
+This is done to remove any lingering urine residue.
 If the carpet still retains some yellow staining, it can be treated with a leave-in oxidizing stain remover.